stephenmcd/mezzanine/README.rst

     `Redhat's OpenShift`_ cloud platform.
   * `mezzanine-stackato`_ - Setup for running Mezzanine on
     `ActiveState's Stackato`_ cloud platform.
-  * `mezzanine-blocks`_ - A mezzanine flavored fork of django-flatblocks.
+  * `mezzanine-blocks`_ - A Mezzanine flavored fork of django-flatblocks.
   * `mezzanine-widgets`_ - Widget system for Mezzanine.
   * `mezzanine-themes`_ - A collection of Django/Mezzanine templates.
+  * `mezzanine-twittertopic`_ - Manage multiple Twitter topic feeds from
+    the Mezzanine admin interface.

 Donating
 ========